Agent Armstrong: Gameplay

 The game is a side-scrolling 3D platform game.
 Along with left to right movement, the character can also move back (away from the screen) and forwards (towards the screen).
 It is broken down into 30 levels taking place in various different locations such as Chicago and the Amazon.
 The player, armed with a gun and grenades must fight their way through various enemies and large mid-level and end-level bosses.
 In addition to simply killing enemies the game also contains mission based tasks or objectives that must be completed such as destroying Syndicate supply crates in the level.

 The game also features several cutscenes and FMV sequences.

 Development

+The game was developed by King of the Jungle, a company founded in early 1995.
+Jolyon Myers, one of the lead developers stated in an interview with Retro Gamer that parts of Agent Armstrong were inspired by the arcade video game ThunderJaws.
+He also states on his portfolio website that he created the backgrounds for the game in Deluxe Paint and the cover art and other renders using 3D studio.
 The game runs at 60 frames per second due to specially created set construction software.

-Jolyon Myers, one of the lead developers stated in an interview with Retro Gamer magazine that parts of Agent Armstrong were inspired by the game ThunderJaws.
-He also states on his portfolio website that he created the backgrounds for the game in Deluxe Paint and the cover art and other renders using 3D studio.